 lubrication that can make sex quite painful.
 When the vagina has insufficient

 lubrication, the penetration and frictions can cause injuries and microcracks.

 Despite the fact that vaginal dryness mostly affects menopausal women that have

-a low estrogen level, young women can also experience this condition.
+a low Estrogen Tablet. level, young women can also experience this condition.

 If you experience symptoms of

 vaginal dryness, you can ask your doctor about available treatment options.
 The